httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 example, a company might offer remote employee access to company services directly via its website using their employee credentials, or offer access to limited special capabilities for specific employees, while making discovering (or probing for) such capabilities difficult.
-Members of less well-defined communities might use more ephemeral keys to acquire access to geography- or capability-specific resources, as issued by an entity whose user base is larger than the available resources can support (by having that entity metering the availability of keys temporally or geographically).
+As another example, members of less well-defined communities might use more ephemeral keys to acquire access to geography- or capability-specific resources, as issued by an entity whose user base is larger than the available resources can support (by having that entity metering the availability of keys temporally or geographically).

 While digital-signature-based HTTP authentication schemes already exist (e.g.,
 {{?HOBA=RFC7486}}), they rely on the origin explicitly sending a fresh